SuduIDE/ij-textmate/docs/README.md

 This is where `language injections` help.
 They allow you to add `syntax highlighting` and `code completion` inside string literals.

 The language injection plugin is called `IntelliLang`.
-However, in the `intellij idea community edition`, many languages are missing, such as `SQL`.
+However, in the `Intellij Idea Community Edition`, many languages are missing, such as `SQL`.
 But there are `TextMate Bundles`.
 With which you can get `syntax highlighting`.
 This can be done as follows:
 <table>